DPDK/dpdk/doc/guides/sample_app_ug/load_balancer.rst

 To successfully run the application, the command line used to start the application has to be in sync with the traffic flows configured on the traffic generator side.

-For examples of application command lines and traffic generator flows, please refer to the Intel® DPDK Test Report.
+For examples of application command lines and traffic generator flows, please refer to the DPDK Test Report.
-For more details on how to set up and run the sample applications provided with Intel® DPDK package, please refer to the *Intel® DPDK Getting Started Guide*.
+For more details on how to set up and run the sample applications provided with DPDK package, please refer to the *DPDK Getting Started Guide*.

 Explanation
 -----------